-- Both the client-side and server-side SteelHead must have RiOS 7.0 or later. - The proxy certificate you use on the SteelHead must be a valid certificate.
+- Both the client-side and server-side SteelHead must have RiOS 7.0 or later. - The proxy certificate you use on the SteelHead must be a valid and trusted certificate.

-You must import self-signed proxy certificates to the client trusted-root certificate authority certificate store.
-The Citrix client does not connect if you use an invalid certificate.
+If you use a self-signed proxy certificate, you must install it to the client's trusted root certificate authority certificate store.
+The Citrix client does not connect if you use an invalid or untrusted certificate.